Skip to main content

 Venue and Seating Details

-Buffalo Niagara Waterkeeper is thrilled to bring Freshwater Flicks to Buffalo’s newest entertainment venue, The Caz!
+Buffalo Niagara Waterkeeper is thrilled to bring Freshwater Flicks back to The Caz!

 Each guest will have their own seat with table space.
 Food and drink are not included in the ticket price, but are available to order by QR code right at your table and brought to you throughout the event.
 No need to miss a minute of the films as food and drink will be brought right to you!